 I guess most readers of this blog find themselves in the middle somewhere.
 The fact is it doesn’t matter where you are.
 What’s important, especially as it relates to this post and your career, is knowing that you are getting better, that you are progressing in your career.
 You are steadily improving your skills at making art and finding ways to be more productive while at the same time ramping up the quality of your work.
 That’s not a dichotomy.
 It is entirely possible to both get better and faster simultaneously.

-The same applies to getting your art to market.
+The same applies to get your art to market.
 I have long contended that artists who dial in what they are doing, who have goals set and processes in place to make those goals happen, buy themselves time to spend in the studio or with their family.
 You may be as I am.
 When I am actively pursuing accomplishing things for my business of helping artists succeed, I am never actually working.
-This work I do is a passion and rather than worry about not spending enough time on it, I have to work at finding a balance for other things in my life.
+This work I do is a passion, and rather than worry about not spending enough time on it, I have to work at finding a balance for other things in my life.

 That’s great to be driven by vision and passion.
 It will keep you going no matter what.
-But, it’s not enough.
-If you are not doing quality work, focusing on viable plans and continually improving, you are slipping compared to your competitors.
+But it’s not enough.
+If you are not doing quality work, focusing on viable plans, and continually improving, you are slipping compared to your competitors.
 And, while it may take some time to creep in, you are setting yourself up for disappointment when you get to that place where you are looking back and asking yourself why you wasted so much time.